 The ‘Teslasuit’ is the world’s first full-body haptic smart suit that has not just stunned the AR and VR gaming enthusiasts but everyone who comes to know about it.
-A one of its kind, it is a brilliant technology with amazing features like Electric Muscle Stimulation (EMS), Climate control system, Motion capture and many more.
-Although, it has been built with intentions to revolutionize the gaming industry, clearly, its applications are numerous.
+A one of its kind, it is a brilliant technology with amazing features like Electric Muscle Stimulation (EMS), Climate control system, Motion capture, and many more.
+Although, it has been built with intentions to revolutionize the gaming industry.
 With the limits to one’s imagination Teslasuit (with no relation to Tesla Motors) could be used in various scenarios and fields such as medical/biotechnology to treat, diagnose and rehabilitate the patients; in the field of defense for creating advance soldiers and assisting them in the field; industrial areas and many more.

 While the potential applications of immersive virtual reality systems and also augmented reality systems are increasing with the current market being beyond the traditional gaming sector.
 This new technology – Teslasuit would certainly push the boundaries even further.
 Today, Virtual Reality (VR) can be used for information visualization in industrial sectors.
 The defense sector can use virtual reality to create simulated environments to train pilots, soldiers, and crisis response teams for situations that are too dangerous to use live equipment.

 The Wearable is designed to offer haptic feedback throughout one’s whole body.
-Teslasuit has 64 haptic points across the body that can simulate sensations all the way from a feather-light touch, to a hard punch.
+Teslasuit has 64 haptic points across the body that can simulate sensations from a feather-light touch to a hard punch.
 At the weakest end of the scale, it feels like a pleasant tingling on my skin.
 At the other end, it can feel like a real punch across the stomach.

-Haptic feedback, or haptics, is a technology which allows the user of the haptic wearable to receive tactile information through their sensations.
-Teslasuit haptic feedback system is based on technologies widely used in a medical field – Transcutaneous Electrical Nerve Stimulation and Electrical Muscle Stimulation.
+Haptic feedback, or haptics, is a technology that allows the user of the haptic wearable to receive tactile information through their sensations.
+Teslasuit haptic feedback system is based on technologies widely used in the medical field – Transcutaneous Electrical Nerve Stimulation and Electrical Muscle Stimulation.
 The two systems combined provide high-density accurate sensations to the wearer and add rich and versatile feedback.